byunmlab/NM-RNsim/README.md

 Future versions of this simulator could attempt to model some of these other mechanisms to better represent the physical system.

+## Note about git repository
+The original git repository became bloated by binary files that shouldn't have been committed.
+On 2022-03-17, I grafted off of the history of the original repo, starting at 2021-07-13, to create this repository.

+The original repository can be found [here](https://github.com/jonkb/NMLab).